-Opening a savings account for your child is a great way to teach them about money and give them their own pot to build on for the future.
+Opening a savings account for your child is a great way to teach them about money, boost their financial education and give them their own pot to build on for the future.

 Setting up your kids’ financial futures isn’t as easy and simple as when you were their age, and making mistakes could end up costing you and them.